Monday, September 21, 2009

 The Task Force is now focusing its efforts on developing a recommended framework for effective coastal and marine spatial planning as charged within 180 days.
 In addition, the Task Force continues its public engagement activities, including holding at least five more regional public meetings scheduled to take place in the following cities: San Francisco, CA; Providence, RI; Cleveland, OH; New Orleans, LA; and Honolulu, HI.
 The initial meeting was held in Anchorage, AK on August 21, 2009.
 Expert briefings will continue while the Interim Report is available for review and public comment.
 The Task Force will provide a final report with all of its recommendations later this year.

-click here).
+Access a release from NOAA (click here).
 Access information on the Interim Report (click here).
 Access the 38-page report (click here).
 Access an on-line commenting form (click here).